Deesingh92/MSP2-SportsQuiz2023/README.md

 - Testing with Assistive Technologies: Regularly test your website with screen readers, keyboard navigation, and other assistive technologies to identify and address accessibility issues.

-- Semantic HTML: Use semantic HTML elements (e.g., <nav>, <header>, <main>, <button>) to structure your web content logically.
+- Semantic HTML: Use semantic HTML elements (e.g., 'nav', 'header', 'main', 'button') to structure your web content logically.
 This aids users in understanding the content's organization.

 - Skip to Content Link: Provide a "Skip to Content" link at the beginning of the page that allows users to bypass repetitive navigation and jump directly to the main quiz content.